-- appropriate ritual and visual elements such as processions, singing, liturgical colours, light, water, cross and works of art (DMC 35-36) - their dialogue with the children to break open the scriptures - methods to elicit the children's responses to the Word - some simple petitions which allow the children to pray for the Church, world, those in need and the local community - 32.
-Before Mass begins leaders ensure - The children's lectionary and candle are placed in the sanctuary of the Church ready for the Dismissal and procession of ministers and children (see Structure 42) - A worthy place/table is prepared to receive the Lectionary and candle in the separate liturgy space - 33.
+- and candle provide a focal point for the celebration.
+They are treated with respect and reverence - appropriate ritual and visual elements such as processions, singing, liturgical colours, light, water, cross and works of art (DMC 35-36) - their dialogue with the children to break open the scriptures - methods to elicit the children's responses to the Word - some simple petitions which allow the children to pray for the Church, world, those in need and the local community - 32.
+Before Mass begins leaders ensure - The children's lectionary and candle are placed in the sanctuary of the Church ready for the Dismissal and procession of ministers and children (see Structure 42) - A worthy place / table is prepared to receive the Lectionary and candle in the separate liturgy space - 33.
 At the time of celebration leaders welcome all children to the Liturgy of the Word, and ensure that: - children can see the Lectionary, its table and candle - see and hear the leader and ministers - see and hear one another